 The Root of the Problem

-If your dog’s newly-developed habit of peeing on the couch isn’t him just acting up and going all “scud” on you, it’s highly probable that the behavior is caused by a number of medical reasons, such as:
+If your dog is peeing on the couch all of a sudden it isn’t him or her just acting up and going all “scud” on you, it’s highly probable that the behavior is caused by a number of medical reasons, such as:

 - Diseases/Illnesses: Diabetes, kidney and Cushing’s disease are all common reasons behind urinary tract and bladder infections, as are internal parasites.
 Bladder stones can also cause frequent urination.